apache/parquet-format/README.md

 page follows the header and can be compressed and/or encoded.
 The compression and encoding is specified in the page metadata.

-Additionally, files can contain an optional column index to allow readers to skip pages more efficiently.
-See [PageIndex.md](PageIndex.md) for details and the reasoning behind adding these to the format.

 ## Checksumming
 Data pages can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.